How to prepare for Interview Success

 Regardless of your profession, skill level or experience, most of us can agree that the interview process can be a bit daunting.
 And, with the view of creating a positive, lasting impression to a potential employer, it’s important not to let nerves get the better of you.

 Whether you’re actively looking for a new job opportunity, thinking about a career move or have taken the first step and landed a job interview.
 It is vitally important you prepare and set yourself up for interview success.

-We’re in the business of matching people to jobs and with over sixteen years’ experience in the game, we’ve tried and tested, and seen first hand what works and what doesn’t work in that crucial first meeting.
+We’re in the business of matching people to jobs and with over nineteen years’ experience in the game, we’ve tried and tested, and seen first hand what works and what doesn’t work in that crucial first meeting.

 What we know for sure is the best way to approach the interview process is to be well prepared, so we’ve compiled this brief Interview ‘How To’ to give you the best chance for success.

 Prepare and Practice: We cannot stress this enough; practice interviewing yourself and then, practice again.
 Better yet, do a run-through with a friend or family member.
 If you know how to clearly articulate your skills, achievements and strengths to a potential employer you will appear more confident and likely to sell yourself better than the competition.